xesf/dgds-viewer/README.md

 Run this commands in the root folder:

-> yarn global add lerna
+> yarn install

+### Viewer

+This application allows you to browse through the resources and play them.

-> lerna bootstrap
+> yarn start

 ### Dump Resources

 This application allows you to extract the resources of Johnny Castaway.
 A data/dump folder will be created when application is executed.

-> cd projects/dump

-> yarn start

-### Viewer

-This application allows you to browse through the resources and play them.

-> cd projects/viewer

-> yarn start

-### Mobile

-A ReactNative experimental application to play Johnny Castaway.
-At the moment it only executes the viewer as a web view, but in future should play the whole story.

-> cd projects/mobile

-> yarn start
+> yarn dump